 Wealth BuildingIn financial lingo, wealth building typically comes from having realized capital gains.
-A realized capital gain occurs when you buy and asset and sell it for less than you paid.
+A realized capital gain occurs when you buy an asset and sell it for more than you paid for it.

+Income SourcesInvestment income can come from many different sources.
 Here are some common income sources which I write about here at Retire Certain after being fortunate enough to have personally experienced them at some point in my life:

 - Stock dividends